homemadearcade/zero/todo/1_UPNEXT.md

 TAGS
   Implement/TRANSFORM the Relation editor into a tags system.
-Enemies, Players, Add your own Tag Each class has its own tag automatically?
+Without breaking changes Each class has its own tag automatically

+// Should tags be part of a global database?
+// Will tags defeat the purpose of class type
+    // Class type seems to really just be for the sake of the UI anyways Do Players and Zones need to truly be seperated?
+Beyond UI?
 --

 EMAILS